Analysts skeptical as RIM reviews strategy

 The company on Tuesday said it hired bankers from J.P.
-Morgan Securities LLC and RBC Capital Markets to help evaluate its strategies.
+Morgan Securities LLC (JPM.N) and RBC Capital Markets (RY.TO) to help evaluate its strategies.

 "A potential buyer remains uncertain, and potentially a long shot in our judgment," analysts at Robert W. Baird said, adding they would be surprised by an acquisition by an existing OEM.